 Until now, all options on the table to enable remote access of on-premises SharePoint and sharing with external users have resulted in increased administrative burden, pain and/or maintenance headaches.
 FileFlex Enterprise fixes that.

 FileFlex Enterprise adds cloud functionality to your existing on-premises SharePoint

 FileFlex Enterprise is the answer to your on-premises SharePoint dilemma.
-It allows you to remotely access, share and collaborate on-premises SharePoint over the internet.
+It allows you to remotely access and on-premises SharePoint over the internet.
 And it does so with a very secure, simple, easy-to-use experience without compromising security and without moving your confidential SharePoint files to a third-party.
-Your users can now access, share and collaborate on-premises SharePoint from all of their devices – tablets, smart phones and secondary PCs – from anywhere without using a VPN.
+Your users can now access and share on-premises SharePoint from all of their devices – tablets, smart phones and secondary PCs – from anywhere without using a VPN.
 Sharing files securely with non-SharePoint users without using the cloud has never been easier.

 What about Cloud-Hosted Implementations of SharePoint